 Research focusing on hand-held syringes shows how when different users measure the same volume, using the same syringe, there is a significant difference in accuracy and precision.
 We know that that user technique factors heavily into the accuracy and precision of hand-held syringes.
 However, there are also additional factors that affect this accuracy.
 These include: user fatigue, users' varying experience, and how regularly the user operate syringes.

 The only way that you can negate user input is to automate the process entirely.
-To do this you can use systems such as the Ossila Syringe Pumps.
+To do this you can use systems such as the Ossila Syringe Pump.

 Errors in Syringe Diameter